Practitioner Motives to Use Different Hyperparameter Optimization Methods: Results

+\emph{Comply with target audience} was the least pursued goal for the participants.
+About 45\% of the participants used evolutionary algorithms for this goal.
+We could not uncover differences between manual tuning and Bayesian optimization, with 30\% of the participants using the respective method.
+Only random search and manual tuning were very seldom used to achieve this goal (about~15\%).

+In contrast to their academic counterparts, industry participants rarely used Bayesian optimization or evolutionary algorithms to increase model understanding.
+Participants from academia preferred to use grid search to reduce their effort.
+Additionally, industry practitioners more frequently relied on manual tuning to meet specific requirements.

-Apparently, participants use different HPO methods even though they aim to achieve the same goal and a clear mapping of HPO methods to goals is not possible.
-For example, one interviewee chose manual tuning to increase ML model comprehension while another interviewee preferred Bayesian optimization. \myquote{Interviewee~\#9}{Because especially when entering new areas, we would like to understand step by step what is working and what is not.} \myquote{Interviewee~\#15}{I almost always select Bayesian optimization to get an idea in which region I find the [hyper-] parameters.}
+It is evident that participants employed different \ac{HPO} methods to pursue similar goals, making it difficult to establish a clear mapping between individual methods and goals.
+For example, while one interviewee selected manual tuning to \textit{increase \ac{ML} model understanding}, another favored Bayesian optimization to pursue the same goal.

+\myquote{Interviewee~\#9, \ac{ML} Innovator in Academia}{Because especially when entering new areas, we would like to understand step by step what is working and what is not.}

+\myquote{Interviewee~\#15, \ac{ML} Innovator in Industry}{I almost always select Bayesian optimization to get an idea in which region I find the [hyper-] parameter [values].}

-Due to the ambiguities of responses, the selection of HPO methods appears not to be simply explainable based on the practitioners' goals.
-Contextual factors, which influence practitioners in their decision for HPO methods to reach goals, seem to be important to understand the motives of practitioners to use specific HPO methods.
+The ambiguous responses suggest that the choice of \ac{HPO} methods is not simply explainable based on practitioners' goals.
+For example, practitioners used different \ac{HPO} methods to reach identical goals.
+This underscores the complexity of understanding why practitioners choose specific \ac{HPO} methods.
+To better understand practitioners' reasons for selecting \ac{HPO} methods, contextual factors that influence practitioners in their decisions for \ac{HPO} methods to reach goals seem important.
+By also illuminating contextual factors in combination with the use of \ac{HPO} methods and goals to be achieved, the motives of practitioners to use \ac{HPO} methods should be better understood.